SBZed/React-Tutorial/Readme.md

 ### 4.3.
 How to Proceed with `react-redux` library

--   1. create separate folder for all reducers. same for actions.
+-   1. create a separate folder for all reducers. same for actions.
--   2. write down all reducer code in new file.`src\reducers\counter.js`
+-   2. write down all reducer code in a new file.`src\reducers\counter.js`

 ```js
 const counterReducer = (state = 0, action) => {